katieborlie/belly-button-challenge/README.md

 ## Before You Begin

-1. Create a new repository for this project called belly-button-challenge.
+1. Create a new repository for this project called `belly-button-challenge`.
 Do not add this Challenge to an existing repository.

 2. Clone the new repository to your computer.

-3. Inside your local git repository, copy the files from in the `StarterCode' folder contained within the Module 14 Challenge zip file. i.e. `index.html', `samples.json', and the `static' folder.
+3. Inside your local git repository, copy the files from in the `StarterCode` folder contained within the Module 14 Challenge zip file. i.e. `index.html`, `samples.json`, and the `static` folder.

 **_NOTE:_**